Who gets liver disease and how common is it?

-Ultrasound - uses sound waves to produce images, but cannot show blood flow.
-For this Doppler ultrasound is used.
-It measures and visualizes actual blood flow.
+Ultrasound uses sound waves to produce images, but it cannot show blood flow.
+For this, Doppler ultrasound, which measures and visualises actual blood flow, is used.

-This is a non-invasive widely available image test that can provide information about the appearance and the blood flow of the liver.
-It should be the first test to be performed if liver disease is suspected, as it is the least expensive of the imaging tests and does not pose a radiation exposure risk.
+Doppler ultrasound is a non-invasive, widely available imaging test that can provide information about the appearance and the blood flow of the liver.
+It should be the first test to be performed if liver disease is suspected, as it’s the least expensive of the imaging tests.
+It also doesn’t pose a radiation exposure risk.

 CT and MRI scans

 Computerised axial tomography (CT) and magnetic resonance imaging (MRI) are generally not very good at detecting changes in the form and structure of the liver affected by early cirrhosis.
 These tests are also very expensive.
-They are generally only used to determine changes in the liver in advanced cases of liver disease or to further image a growth in the liver.
+They’re generally only used to determine changes in the liver in advanced cases of liver disease, or to further image a growth in the liver.

-Reviewed by Dr. Mark W Sonderup, B Pharm, MB ChB, FCP (SA).
-Senior Specialist, Division of Hepatology, Department of Medicine, University of Cape Town and Groote Schuur Hospital, Cape Town (January 2015).
+Reviewed by Dr Mark Sonderup, B Pharm, MB ChB, FCP (SA).
+Senior Specialist, Division of Hepatology, Department of Medicine, University of Cape Town and Groote Schuur Hospital.
+March 2018.